serjaaa/cumulated-net-conn/README.md

 #### Inputs

-The main input files are:
+The main inputs are:

 - A sequence of adjacency matrices file-names `finname` describing the snapshots of the temporal network analyzed (each single adjacency matrix file are written in list format).
+For the proper normalization of the matrix refer to [Ser-Giacomi et al. (2021)](#references) and to the toy matrix `toy_net_right.dat` in the repository.
 - The number of nodes `N` in the network.
 - The maximum number of steps `M` considered (the minimum number is by default equal to 1).